keerthana-1/ImageCaptionGenerator/README.md

 13. compile a neural network model for image captioning, which combines features extracted from images using a Convolutional Neural Network (CNN) with sequences of words processed by an LSTM network.
 The model aims to predict the next word in a sequence given an image and a partial sequence of words (caption)
 14. processes the image features through a dense network and the text sequences through an embedding layer and LSTM.
 The outputs of these two paths are merged, further processed through dense layers, and finally, a softmax layer predicts the next word in the sequence.
 15. The model is compiled with categorical cross-entropy loss and the Adam optimizer.
+16. Train the model on train data.
+17. Now, to predict the caption for new image perform the same preprocessing techniques and feature extraction for the image and give it to the trained model along with tokenizer and max_length.